primer/css/DEVELOP.md

 ### Code blocks
 All `html` fenced code blocks in `src/**/*.md` will be rendered as stories and listed under the relevant module's name in the left-hand nav.
 File changes should trigger a live reload automatically (after a brief delay).

-If the package you're working on has a `stories.js`, it probably includes a snippet like this:
+If the bundle you're working on has a `stories.js`, it probably includes a snippet like this:

 ```js
 const stories = storiesOf('Module name', module)